-The NDIS Quality & Safeguards Commission regulates the use of five types of restrictive practice.
+The NDIS Quality & Safeguards

+Commission monitors restrictive

+practices used in the delivery of

+NDIS services and supports.

 Seclusion

 When a person is left on their own or put in a place which they can't leave or think they can't leave, when they want to.